npm/npm/doc/misc/npm-developers.md

 ## Keeping files *out* of your package

 Use a `.npmignore` file to keep stuff out of your package.
-If there's no `.npmignore` file, but there *is* a `.gitignore` file, then npm will ignore the stuff matched by the `.gitignore` file.
+If there’s no `.npmignore` file, but there *is* a `.gitignore` file, then npm will ignore the stuff matched by the `.gitignore` file.
 If you *want* to include something that is excluded by your `.gitignore` file, you can